OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 can `cat` the bundle to see what it looks like, but it is just a chain of certificates in PEM format.

-Connecting to the Safeguard API using a directory user is a little more difficult with safeguard-bash than it is with safeguard-ps. safeguard-bash won't prompt you with the actual names of domains or LDAP directories.
-If you pass in the `-q` option, it will query the provider IDs from the Safeguard API, and you can specify the right one using the `-i` option.
+Connecting to the SPP API using a directory user is a little more difficult with safeguard-bash than it is with safeguard-ps. safeguard-bash won't prompt you with the actual names of domains or LDAP directories.
+If you pass in the `-q` option, it will query the provider IDs from the SPP API, and you can specify the right one using the `-i` option.

 For example, if you run with the `-q` option and get this prompt: